ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 It allows instances in your private subent to connect to connect to outside services like Databses but restricts external services from connecting to these instances.

 ### Creating a NAT Gateway & Linking it to a Private Subnet
+The following steps are taken to create a NAT Gateway and link it to your Private Subnet.

 ## Security Group & Network ACLs
 ### Understanding the Differences between Security Groups & Network Access Control Lists